 MEXICO & NAFTA

 Mexico is the only emerging economy in the North American Free Trade Agreement (NAFTA) area.
 The other NAFTA partners are the United States and Canada.
 NAFTA has been in force since 1994 and removed or reduced tariffs on traded goods among NAFTA partners.
 As a result, Mexico’s economy is very closely tied to its northern neighbors.
+UPDATE: NAFTA was replaced by the US-Mexico-Canada Agreement (USMCA) on July 1, 2020.

 Acting as a bridge between North and South America, Central America has seven countries.